Colleen Bell: Issues advocacy, philanthropy and political involvement

 Bell is active in issues advocacy and philanthropy.
-In 2007, she met with Senator Barbara Boxer about global warming as part of a delegation from the Leadership Council, a Los Angeles County environmental issues group.
+In 2007, she met with then-Senator Barbara Boxer about global warming as part of a delegation from the Leadership Council, a Los Angeles County environmental issues group.

+Bell's public service includes initiatives in child abuse prevention, crime victim counseling and care, public health awareness, art accessibility and empowering women.
+In 2021, she joined Madelaine Albright and Governor Gretchen Whitmer at the National Democratic Institute in a campaign to mobilize the international community to end violence against women in politics.

-In 2010 Bell was named to President Barack Obama's Advisory Committee on the Arts, and in 2011 she was elected chairperson.
+In 2010, Bell was named to President Barack Obama's Advisory Committee on the Arts, and in 2011 she was elected chairperson.
 Obama appointed Bell to the John F. Kennedy Center for the Performing Arts Board of Trustees in 2012.
-Additionally, she has served as a trustee of the Los Angeles County Museum of Art and Los Angeles Music Center and vice chairperson of the Children's Institute Inc.
+Additionally, Bell has served as a trustee of the Los Angeles County Museum of Art, the Los Angeles Music Center, and as vice chairperson of the Children's Institute Inc.

 Bell is also active in the Democratic Party, and served as an at-large delegate to the 2012 Democratic National Convention in Charlotte, North Carolina.
 As a "bundler", Bell helped raise more than $2.1 million for Obama's 2012 presidential campaign.
-In February 2012, Bell and her husband, The Bold and the Beautiful executive producer and head writer Bradley Phillip Bell, hosted a fundraiser for Obama at their home with actor Will Ferrell and his wife, Viveca Paulin.
+In February 2012, Bell and her husband, The Bold and the Beautiful executive producer and head writer Bradley Phillip Bell, hosted a fundraiser for Obama at their home along with actor Will Ferrell and his wife, Viveca Paulin.

-Bell also sits on the Board of Directors at the Atlantic Council.
+Bell also sits on the Board of Directors at the Atlantic Council, the Pacific Council on International Policy, and the Board of Advisors of Georgetown University School of Foreign Service and the USC Center on Public Diplomacy.

 Ambassadorship

 Appointment and confirmation

 On November 6, 2013, President Obama nominated Bell to succeed Eleni Tsakopoulos Kounalakis as ambassador to Hungary.
 Bell was one of three ambassadorial nominees who, according to The Washington Post, came to "symbolize the problems with giving plum overseas diplomatic assignments to big political donors".
 Senator John McCain questioned Bell's lack of diplomatic experience and knowledge of Hungary.
 In an article for Politico, James Bruno, a former U.S. career foreign service officer, noted that Bell "could not answer questions about the United States' strategic interests in Hungary".
 When asked during questioning about American interests in the nation, Bell "stumbled and stammered", replying "the security relationship and also the law enforcement and to promote business opportunities, um, increase trade, um".

 Senator Barbara Boxer supported Bell, noting her intelligence and ability to "make friends".
-The Senate confirmed Bell in a 52-42 vote on December 2, 2014, and she was sworn in on December 16.
+The Senate confirmed Bell in a 52-42 vote on December 2, 2014, and she was sworn in on December 16, 2014.